barumau/pandunia/eng/104_viselexi.md

 # 4. Pronouns

-Pronouns can substitute nouns and noun phrases.
+Pronouns are words that take the place of nouns and noun phrases in a sentence.
+They keep us from repeating the same words over and over again.
+Here's an example of a sentence without pronouns:
+*My mother is a teacher but my mother is also a singer and my mother sings beautifully.*
+It sounds clumsy and repetitive.
+Here's the same sentence with a personal pronoun:
+*My mother is a teacher but* ***she*** *is also a singer and* ***she*** *sings beautifully.*
+The latter sentence sounds fluent and smooth.

 ## Personal pronouns

 Personal pronouns refer to people.
-They are used as substitutes for a person's name.
+They are used in place of a person's name or title.

 | Singular    | Plural       |
 |:------------|:-------------|